Peakboard/peakboard.github.io/_administration/02-en-device.md

 Typical tasks in the admin interface are:

 * Changing the Device Name / Admin Password
-* Setting up the WLAN
+* Setting up the WiFi
 * System resource monitors such as memory or CPU usage

 These are standard tasks which are self-explanatory in the admin portal and therefore are not explained in detail here.
 If you have any further questions, please have a look at the official documentary at [https://developer.microsoft.com/en-us/windows/iot/docs/deviceportal](https://developer.microsoft.com/en-us/windows/iot/docs/deviceportal).
 The following screenshot shows the setup of the WiFi: